Levoileuxcodeur/Coursera_Capstone/README.md

 # Methodology

-where you discuss and describe any exploratory data analysis that you did, any inferential statistical testing that you performed, if any, and what machine learnings were used and why.

 I want the user to identify the neighborhoods they enjoy the most in Montreal and present choices of similar neighborhoods in Vancouver.
 To do that, I use two methods to come up with recommendations: a K-means clustering algorithm and a Content-based recommendation algorithm.

 K-Means clustering: